redis/redis-doc/commands/command-list.md

-Return an array of the server's command names.

 You can use the optional _FILTERBY_ modifier to apply one of the following filters:

  - **MODULE module-name**: get the commands that belong to the module specified by _module-name_.